 About Us

-Despite the constitutionally enshrined right to free speech, Section 16(1)) of the Constitution as limited by Section 16(2), many commentators, social media users and institutions often infringe upon those rights.
+Despite the constitutionally enshrined right to free speech, Section 16(1)) of the Constitution as limited by Section 16(2), some politicians and commentators, social media users and institutions infringe or try to infringe upon those rights.

 Vitriol is spewed on social media and people are constantly compelled to ‘obey’ a narrative with which they don’t agree.
 People are shamed for holding a different view and racism allegations are made glibly which can have devastating effects on a person’s career or status at an institution.